equinor/grid3d-maps/docs/config-hc.rst

      stoiip: {STOIIP: tests/data/reek/reek_geo_stooip.roff}
      dates: [19900101]

 The "STOIIP" in the example above is the name of the property within the ROFF file.
-If this name is noit known, try 'unknown' as name instead.
+If this name is not known, try 'null' as name instead (also 'unknown' is supported for backward compatibility).
 The date is purely informative.

 Input Eclipse with dates from external config